peteratseneca/home/timetable.md

 Day | Tasks
 --- | ---
 Monday | Off campus<br>Admin and project work
-Tuesday | Teach BTI425 section A at 8:00am in A2534<br>Teach BTI425 section B at 11:40am in A2534
+Tuesday | Teach BTI425 section A at 8:00am in A2534<br>Drop-in help time (for BTI425) at 9:50am<br>Teach BTI425 section B at 11:40am in A2534
-Wednesday | Usually on campus<br>Project work
+Wednesday | Usually on campus<br>Project work<br>BSD student drop-in help at 9:50am
 Thursday | Off campus<br>Admin and project work
-Friday | Teach BTI425 at 1:30pm in K3010
+Friday | BSD student drop-in help at 12:35pm<br>Teach BTI425 at 1:30pm in K3010

-Drop-in student help times (for students in my BTI425 course) will be announced soon.
+Drop-in student help times (for students in my BTI425 course):
+* Tuesdays at 9:50am

-Drop-in times for any BSD student issue will be announced soon.
+Drop-in times for any BSD student issue:
+* Wednesdays, 9:50am to 11:35am, in the SDDS office area
+* Fridays, 12:35pm to 1:25pm, in the SDDS office area

 <br>